Join for Free

 Caring for your body through good nutrition is one of the most important characteristics of a healthy, long life.
 And it’s a health improvement you can start making right away.
 In fact, you can practice it at your very next meal by using the Full Plate Living 75% Plate Approach.

-At its core, the 75% Plate Approach encourages you to fill the majority of your plate (75% of it) with nutrient-dense foods that naturally contain fiber and water – fruits, vegetables, beans and cooked whole grains.
-The remaining 25% part of the plate is reserved for a serving of food that does not naturally contain both water and fiber.
+At its core, the 75% Plate Approach encourages you to fill the majority of your plate (75% of it) with nutrient-dense foods that naturally contain fiber and water—fruits, vegetables, beans, and cooked whole grains.
+The remaining 25% is reserved for a serving of food that does not naturally contain both water and fiber.
 This could be whole wheat bread, pasta, nuts, grilled chicken, or even a cupcake.

 We'll explain both the 75% and 25% parts of the plate below.

 We recommend working your way up to consuming 40 grams of fiber a day as a goal.
-The 75% Plate Approach is a visual way to help you reach that goal.
+The 75% Plate Approach is a visual aid for helping you reach that goal.

 The 75% Part of Your Plate

-The four categories of fiber foods for the 75% part of your plate not only naturally contain fiber, but they’re also rich in water.
-It’s the fiber and water in these foods which help you feel full and stay full longer after eating a 75% plate meal.
-These foods are also good sources of vitamins, minerals, antioxidants and phytochemicals your body needs to function well and stay healthy.
+The four categories of fiber foods for the 75% of your plate not only naturally contain fiber but are also rich in water.
+The fiber and water in these foods help you feel full and stay full longer after eating a 75% plate meal.
+These foods are also good sources of vitamins, minerals, antioxidants, and phytochemicals your body needs to function well and stay healthy.

 The 4 Categories of 75% Plate Foods: